LuisValrod/Data402_NoSql_Mongo_DB/MongoDB_Exercise.md

 <hr>

 ### Exercise 1
-**Create a collection to store information about your favourite films.
-Add appropriate validation rules, then insert at least 3 documents.
-Practice using both .insertOne() and .insertMany().
-You may want to type commands into a text editor then paste into the shell**
+**Create a collection to store information about your favourite films. <br>Add appropriate validation rules, then insert at least 3 documents.<br> Practice using both .insertOne() and .insertMany().<br> You may want to type commands into a text editor then paste into the shell**

 *My solution along with some exploration*:
 ```shell